Did you know that HTML links and buttons are not interchangeable?

 Be aware that I will use the words "link" and "anchor" to refer to the HTML <a>

-element, and that none of this article has anything to do with the <link>
+element.
+This article has nothing to do with the <link>

 element.